-CHM 210 (2) Music in Worship-A brief examination of the history and philosophy of church music in its relation to fixed and free forms of Christian worship.
+CHM 210 (2) Worship in Music-A brief examination of the history and philosophy of church music in its relation to fixed and free forms of Christian worship.
 Includes study of both Western and non-Western indigenous practices.
 Open to all students without Pre-requisites.